Skip to Content

 1. BACKGROUND INFORMATION

 1. Texas State University faculty has primary responsibility for the content, quality, and effectiveness of the curriculum.
 The route for curriculum approval at Texas State is through a process controlled by faculty, which begins at the department, program, or school level followed by appropriate approvals within and external to the institution.
-Typically, new academic programs are developed within the framework of the six-year strategic planning processes.
-The finalized list of new academic programs approved for further development and potential launch is contained in the Academic Affairs division strategic plan within the university plan.
+Typically, new academic programs are developed within the framework of the strategic planning processes.
+The finalized list of new academic programs approved for further development and potential launch will be contained in the Academic Affairs division strategic plan within the university plan.
 This policy summarizes the key elements of that process and provides guidance for preparing proposals for new programs and for changing or deleting existing programs.

 3. The curricula in Texas State’s academic programs embody a coherent course of study in which, as a student progresses through a curriculum, the content of the program demands increasing levels of integration of knowledge.
 Academic programs demonstrate an appropriate sequencing of courses relevant to the field or discipline, so that course work is progressively more rigorous and demonstrates progressive advancement in a field that allows students to synthesize knowledge and grow in critical skills.